 Thy love had one knot, mine a triple tie.

 Finger rings were popular dress accessories at the time of Jamestown’s settlement.
 It was not uncommon for men and women to wear several rings at once on fingers and thumbs.
 Only the middle fingers were spared.
-Rings were often given as mementos, and when they didn’t fit the finger they were strung around necks, ears, sleeves, and hats.
+Rings were often given as mementos, and when they didn’t fit the finger they were worn on strings or wire around necks, ears, sleeves, and hats.